Coast Guard conducts search and rescue operations post Hurricane Ian landfall

-Coast Guard personnel assigned to the Gulf, Atlantic and Pacific Strike teams navigate canals during search and rescue operations on Sept.
-30, 2022, near Sanibel Island, Florida.
-Coast Guard strike force teams searched the area for people in need of rescue after Hurricane Ian.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Gabriel Wisdom)
+Coast Guard personnel from the Gulf, Atlantic, and Pacific Strike teams assist residence of Pine Island, Florida, Oct.
+2, 2022.
+The strike forces transferred people in need to Florida’s mainland to seek shelter and resources.
+U.S. Coast Guard video by Petty Officer 3rd Class Ian Gray.

 |Date Taken: